 Reviews of his performance were beyond glowing.
 Choreographer Susan Stroman told The Los Angeles Times, “Hugh has strength and vulnerability at the same time.”
 His skills on the stage earned him an Olivier nomination for Best Actor and since it aired in both the U.K. and the United States, audiences in America were introduced to the charismatic actor for the first time.

 In 1995, Jackman got his first real TV break.
 It was on a one-season, ten episode prison drama called Correlli.
-In the series, the Aussie played an inmate named Kevin Jones, who had an ongoing flirtation and romance with his psychologist, played by his now-wife Deborra-Lee Furness.
+In the series, He played Kevin Jones, and inmate who couldn’t stop flirting iwth his psychologist.
+Can you guess you played that role?
+His now wife, Deborra-Lee Furness.

-A year after meeting, the couple got married at a ceremony at St. John’s Toorak, Victoria, a suburb of Melbourne.
+One year later, the couple got married at a ceremony at St. John’s Toorak, Victoria, a suburb of Melbourne.
 After suffering two miscarriages, they adopted two children, their son Oscar Maximillian and daughter Eva Eliot.

-It’s hard to imagine Wolverine as anyone other than Jackman.
-However, it’s because of Russel Crowe, who was the first choice for the role, that the role ended up going to the Aussie instead.
+For one generation, Hugh Jackman is Wolverine.
+However, it’s because of Russell Crowe, who was the first choice for the role, that the role ended up going to the Aussie instead.
 The Cinderella Man actor suggested a then-unknown actor named Hugh Jackman to take his place.

-Despite the recommendation, Dougray Scott was selected to play the character.
-But, at the last minute, Scott was forced to drop out after scheduling conflicts occurred with his role in Mission: Impossible 2.
+Of course, it wasn’t that easy.
+Dougray Scott was given the role after Crowe declined.
+At the last minute, Scott was forced to drop out after scheduling conflicts occurred with his role in Mission: Impossible 2.
 Finally, Jackman was given the role.

 Jackman’s training regime for Wolverine is a surprising one.
 Read ahead to see why.